Summer dance at Caddo tribal dance

 from the Caddo Homeland.
 In fact, it is the distinctiveness

-their early history, if imperfectly.
+their early history.

 The Caddo were also known as traders, famed